 Companies Offering Home Storage

 Does the firm promise that you can store your gold and silver in a home safe or bank safety deposit box?
-This local storage option is permitted, but the law governing how it is set up and managed is tricky.
+A secure local storage option is permitted, but you should consult with your CPA about this option.

-So, while the home (local) storage option is legal, it’s important to make sure the gold IRA company you choose understands the rules for this process.
+So, while the secure local storage facility option is permitted, it’s important to make sure the gold IRA company you choose understands the rules for this process.

 Step 4: Buying Gold and Silver for Your Precious Metals IRA